aws-samples/aws-modernization-with-sysdig/content/4-threat-detection/9-digdeeper.md

 ---
-title: "Dig deeper: Thread Detection"
+title: "Dig deeper: Threat Detection"
 weight:  99
 ---

-The main tool for Thread Detection and Runtime Security is [Falco](falco.org).
+The main tool for Threat Detection and Runtime Security is [Falco](falco.org).

 Falco was created by Sysdig in 2016.
 It was the first runtime security project to join CNCF as a sandbox-level project, and has since graduated to incubation status.